staruser143/dash-app/analysis/sharding.md

-Sure!
-Let's dive into the concepts of sharding and multi-shard clusters in MongoDB:

 ### **Sharding**
 Sharding is a method used in MongoDB to distribute data across multiple servers, or shards.
 It helps in horizontally scaling your database to handle large datasets and high-throughput applications.
 Each shard contains a subset of the data, and together they form a single logical database.